Essarr LoreBook

 Story-wise, there are few, if any, issues that I can remember.
 The story told is complete and not difficult to understand (Griffon arc is complete!).
 Unlike the films and like the TV Anime, the manga focuses on Division 2.

 Unlike every other continuity, Kanuka isn’t a member of Division 2 in the beginningR).
 Instead, Kumagami takes her place from the beginning and Kanuka only appears near the end of the Griffon arc.
+I don’t have much else to say, except a comparison to Xerox PARCS), apparently.

 Following a recent re-read, I do have one thing to add: the ending is somewhat abrupt.
 Although I wouldn’t call it unsatisfying, it does just kinda…end.
 Here I’m referring to the end of the manga and the end of the Griffon arc.
 The Griffon arc ends with Utsumi getting stabbed and, presumably, dying while the manga’s ending shows that they continue doing their police work.
 I’d rank this ending as second-best in the series, after the ending of the New OVA.